gimlet-io/gimlet-documentation/src/pages/blog/open-source-as-a-bootstrapped-company-we-are-changing-license.md

 First, we bought the [Refactor UI](https://www.refactoringui.com/) book, then we picked up TailwindCSS, finally we purchased a lifetime license on [TailwindUI](https://tailwindui.com/) and our UIs just became something else.
 Our users often ask if we did the design of Gimlet.
 Well we did, with the help of TailwindUI.

 This is a feeling we would like to replicate.
-If you have a brief notion of Kubernetes, tried hacking together some yaml before, but things have not come together yet in coherent tooling, get onto Gimlet and jump to the end.
-You will still have the possibility to fine tune the yaml bits, like you can finetune TailwindUI with TailwindCSS selectors.
+If you have a Dockerfile, have a brief notion of Kubernetes, tried hacking together some yaml before, but things have not come together yet in coherent tooling, get onto Gimlet and jump to the end.
+You will still have the possibility to fine tune the yaml bits, like you can finetune TailwindUI with TailwindCSS classes.

 #### Netlify